andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/bullying-at-work-and-in-education/README.md

 4. Insight of the context, that when non-members of the group, enter the situation, behind closed doors, without knowing what is going on, and then being exposed to the moral believes of the group.
-Keeping that what is immoral to the context, a secret, by way of contract signing and threads of damage and destruction.
+Keeping that what is immoral to the context, a secret, by way of contract signing and threats of damage and destruction.

 In general, a group that defends their actions, with the argument that they would never have an intention to act bad, immorally, unethical, while evading